scalacenter/tooling-working-groups/nominations/jorge_vicente_cantero.md

 ## Proposer

-This candidate has been nominated by Alexey Alekhin (@laughedelic) and seconded by *seconder*.
+This candidate has been nominated by Alexey Alekhin (@laughedelic) and seconded by Gabriele Petronella (@gabro).

 ## Qualifications and Experience